mayyamal/SAT-LL/README.md

 # Attack flow
 The script `scripts/attackFlow.sh` executes all the necessary steps to perform the SAT-based locking and attack.

-The general flow is shown in the following Figure:
+The general flow is shown in the following figure:

 ![SAT-LL Flow](sat-ll.png)